gussttaav/g-commerce-springboot-api/README.md

 ## 🔒 Security

 - Basic authentication is implemented using Spring Security
+- HTTPS support to encrypt communication between clients and the server.
 - Passwords are encrypted using BCrypt
 - Role-based access control for different endpoints
 - Input validation for all endpoints